 This course has been approved by the Maryland Licensing Commission, and the Virginia Department of Professional and Occupational Regulation, and exceeds the requirements of the Maryland state licensing law.
-It is being offered in Arlington, Virginia on nine Saturdays beginning in May, 2018.
+It is being offered in Arlington, Virginia on nine Saturdays, several times each year.
 Each day includes eight hours of technical training.

 Course Description: 72 Hour Core Curriculum